Linus-Tay/DevOps_Oct2021_Team3/README.md

 We aim to cover some of the different methodologies that could possibly be used for our project on the city-building strategy game called “Simp City”.
 Within this case study, we were given the background, scope and project requirements for the game.
 Therefore, with the afore-mentioned information, we have decided to discuss and analyze 5 different Software Development Life Cycles (SDLCs) so that we can decide on which might be the most suitable or viable for the development of Simp City.

 These 5 SDLCs include: Incremental, Iterative, V-Shaped, Waterfall, and Agile.

+### Overall Comparison

+Through inspection and analysis, we have determined that the Incremental and Iterative SDLCs are not ideal for our project.
+For Incremental model, splitting up the Simp City game releases into different increments does not make sense.
+This is because the game seems to rely on all features to be developed and accomplished in order to have a complete and functional game.
+Moreover, it had not been determined by the customer that the game should be developed and released incrementally.
+As for the Iterative model, we already have a set of requirements defined and given.
+This is not in line with the customer evaluation and feedback based model.
+Additionally, the Iterative model is best suited for bigger projects with a big set of requirements so that it can be broken down into portions.

+Furthermore, we also have determined that the V-shaped and Waterfall model would not be that suitable because they are highly specific and disciplined SDLCs.
+They are not backtrack friendly and as a new team that has no experienced members, it is not a wise idea to follow these SDLCs.
+Moreover, because they are highly disciplined, it will not be easy to implement any changes or features should they come along.

+Therefore, we decided on Agile.
+By making use of agile, we would be able to make use of Scrum to provide deliverables through sprints.
+By following this methodology, we would also be able to ensure that the deliverables are thoroughly validated and tested, assuring quality.
+Making use Scrum would also help facilitate constant communication and transparency between team members.
+And in essence, we are developing a game, this means there are more than likely going to be additional features added to it.
+Agile welcomes changes, uses working software as a primary measure of progress and, adopts reflective processes.
+Hence, being flexible, able to provide deliverable products frequently and having constant communication and reflection is an excellent for both this project and a new project team.

+In the following sections, you can see how we reached this overall comparison.
+Below is the record of the research and analysis that we did on each and every model as well as their fit to our project.

 ### Incremental
 #### General Information